-What is the "Doodle for Google" contest?
-Doodle for Google is an annual art contest open to students in grades K-12.
-Students are invited to create their own Google doodle for the chance to have it featured on Google.com, as well as win some great scholarships and tech packages for their schools.
+What is the "Doodle 4 Google" contest?
+Doodle 4 Google is an annual contest open to students in Class 1 to 10.
+Students are invited to create their own Google doodle for the chance to have it featured on Google India Homepage as well as win some great scholarships and tech packages for schools as prizes.

 Why is Google doing this contest?
 Doodles are meant to surprise and delight people when they visit Google.com.
 Past Doodles have celebrated some of the most brilliant, talented, and passionate people throughout history.
-The Doodle for Google contest offers students K-12 an opportunity to display their own Doodle creativity on Google.com and win some awesome prizes while doing it!
+Doodle 4 Google offers students of classes 1-10 an opportunity to display their own artwork on Google India Homepage.

 How long has Google been doing this contest?
-We've been hosting the Doodle for Google contest every year in the U.S. since 2008, so this is our thirteenth year.
-This website shows details for the U.S. only contest, but the Doodle for Google contest takes place in other countries throughout the year as well.
+We've been hosting the Doodle 4 Google contest every year in India since 2009.
+This website shows details for the India only contest, but the Doodle 4 Google contest takes place in many other countries throughout the year as well.

 Who is allowed to enter artwork?
-Parents, teachers, nonprofits and after school programs are welcome to enter artwork on behalf of students K-12.
-When teachers and after school programs enter Doodles on behalf of their students, the entry form must be signed by each student's parent or guardian.
-Teachers can enter multiple Doodles at one time, but only one original Doodle per student.
-Regardless of the entry channel, the $50,000 technology award will go to the winning student's school.
+Parents, teachers, non-profits and after school programs are welcome to enter artwork on behalf of students of class 1-10.
+When teachers and after school programs enter doodles on behalf of their students, each student's parent or guardian must sign the entry form.
+Teachers can enter multiple doodles at one time, but only one original doodle per student.

 Can teachers and non-profit leaders enter artwork on behalf of their classrooms?
-Teachers, non-profit leaders, and after school programs are welcome to enter Doodles on behalf of their K-12 students as long as the entry form is signed by each student's parent or guardian.
+Teachers, non-profit leaders, and after school programs are welcome to enter doodles on behalf of their class 1-10 students as long as the entry form is signed by each student's parent or guardian.

-What materials can be used on the Doodle?
-This is the fourth year that students may create a Doodle using any medium or materials.
-However, please note that Doodles will be reviewed and scanned in a two-dimensional (2D) format.
-If students create a three-dimensional (3D) Doodle, please make sure to take a clear photograph and enter the photograph rather than the original.
-Original 2D scannable Doodles made with materials such as paint, pencils, crayons, markers, chalk, pastels, charcoal, cray-pas, or a 2D collage will be accepted.
+What materials can be used on the doodle?
+Students may create a doodle using any medium or materials.
+However, please note that doodles will be reviewed and scanned in a two-dimensional (2D) format.
+If students create a three-dimensional (3D) doodle, please make sure to take a photograph and enter the photograph rather than the original.
+Original 2D scannable doodles made with materials such as paint, pencils, crayons, markers, chalk, pastels, charcoal, cray-pas, or a 2D collage will be accepted.
 Computer-generated images will also be accepted.
 For more information, see the How it works page.

-Do Doodles have to be drawn directly on the entry form?
-No. As long as you are able to take a clear photo of the Doodle and combine it with the completed entry form, parents and teachers can enter a Doodle created on any material.
-Parents, teachers, or non-profit leaders can combine the Doodle and the entry form by printing hard copies or by digitally editing the photo and the entry form together.
-For more information, check out the How it works page, and when you're done, use the Enter page to send us completed Doodles.
+Do doodles have to be drawn directly on the entry form?
+No. As long as you are able to take a photo/scan copy of the doodle and combine it with the completed entry form, parents and teachers can enter a doodle created on any material.
+Parents, teachers, or non-profit leaders can combine the doodle and the entry form by printing hard copies or by digitally editing the photo and the entry form.
+For more information, check out the How it works page, and when you're done, use the Enter page to send us completed doodles.

 Can I enter the contest online?
 Yes.
-Parents, non-profit leaders, and teachers can also enter 2D and 3D Doodles online.
-See the How it works page for detailed instructions, and use the Enter page to enter a Doodle via the digital submission form.
+Parents, non-profit leaders, and teachers can also enter 2D doodles online.
+See the How it works page for detailed instructions, and use the Enter page to enter a doodle via the digital submission form.

 Judging and selection process